Both New York State and New York City recently passed laws to combat sexual harassment. Read below for more detailed information.

 Beginning October 9, 2018, all New York employers will be required to implement an anti-sexual harassment policy that either meets or exceeds the minimum standards established by the state model sexual harassment prevention policy.
 The policy must be distributed to employees in writing on an annual basis.
 No signed acknowledgment from employees is required under the law, though the state encourages employers to obtain one.

-Also beginning October 9, 2018, all New York employers will be required to implement an annual interactive sexual harassment prevention training program that either meets or exceeds the minimum standards established by the state’s sexual harassment training model.
+All New York employers will be required to implement an annual interactive sexual harassment prevention training program that either meets or exceeds the minimum standards established by the state’s sexual harassment training model.
 All employees must be trained by October 9, 2019 (date was extended from January) , and must be trained annually thereafter.
 New hires must be trained within 30 days.